-Currently, AI-Track-tive is developed for apatite and external detector (mica).
+The result of the unique strategy for automated fission track identification is embedded in the "AI-Track-tive" program.
+It is an interactive program useful for analysing several types of samples, such as (1) an apatite and external detector couple, (2) an external detector (mica) covering a Uranium-doped glass and (3) only apatite (Figure 1), e.g. for LAFT analysis.
 The user can import one or two transmitted light images with different z-level in AI-Track-tive from which it will create a blended image through which the focal level can be changed manually.
 This way, the analyst gets a 3D impression of the image containing the tracks.
-The user also has the
+The user also needs to import reflected light images from which it is possible to change rapidly using the computer mouse wheel function.